Heritage Crafts

 Issues affecting the viability

-• The reduction in adult education classes and library services.
+• Training and recruitment issues – The reduction in adult education classes and library services.

-• The numbers of practitioners is declining, and particularly the higher-level skills are becoming scarce.
+• Ageing workforce – The numbers of practitioners is declining, and particularly the higher-level skills are becoming scarce.

-• Reduction in art/craft tuition in schools, and secondary education especially.
-Perceived health and safety issues, financial pressures and a narrowing curriculum have meant that they rarely invite crafts practitioners into schools to work with children.
+• Legislative issues – Education in art/craft tuition in schools, and secondary education especially, linked to perceived health and safety issues, financial pressures and a narrowing curriculum have meant that they rarely invite crafts practitioners into schools to work with children.

-• Equipment – heating the wax safely for batik use is not particularly easy.
+• Legislative issues – Equipment – heating the wax safely for batik use is not particularly easy.
 Wax pots with thermostats are quite expensive (around £80).
 Also batik is quite messy, putting people off from trying at home or school etc.

 Support organisations